camplight/pairing-task/llm-system/README.md

 # Goals

-1. Create an application that enhances text input using an LLM.
+1. Create an application that enhances text input using an LLM similar to grammarly.
 It should receive some text and fix grammar and style issues in it.
 2. Add caching, so we can reduce the calls to the LLM.
 3. Implement a queue-based interface for the text-enhancement logic.